-While raising her four kids, Vashti was inspired to create a character education curriculum to meet a need she felt was lacking.
-In 2002, Character Qualities, the Tools for Life was created, piloted and sold nationally and internationally.
+While raising her four kids, Vashti was inspired to create a character education curriculum to meet a need she felt was lacking for her own children.
+In 2002, Character Qualities, The Tools for Life was created, piloted and sold nationally and internationally.
 Because of personal obstacles, Vashti and Chris could not maintain the demands of the business and closed it down until a later day.

-Amongst other places, Vashti piloted Character Qualities, The Tools for Life in both a men's prison, Palmer Correctional Institution and a the Alaska prison for Women, Hiland Mountain Correctional Institution.
+Amongst other places, Vashti piloted Character Qualities, The Tools for Life in both a men's prison, Palmer Correctional Institution and Hiland Mountain Correctional Institution for Women.
 This experience created a newly revived passion for working with incarcerated individuals.
 Vashti then began working as the trainer for volunteers and program developer for the Alaska Department of Corrections Chaplaincy.
-Vashti also served as the volunteer mentoring coordinator for Hiland Mountain Institution.
+Vashti also served as the volunteer mentoring coordinator for Hiland Mountain Correctional Institution for Women.

-Vashti Worked as a juvenile justice officer at McLaughlin Youth Correctional Facility until she and her husband moved back to Salem, OR in 2009.
+Vashti Worked also worked as a juvenile justice officer at McLaughlin Youth Correctional Facility until she and her husband moved back to Salem, OR in 2009.
 While living in Salem, Vashti continued her service in corrections as a Group Life Coordinator II for the Oregon Youth Authority and a CBT treatment facilitator and parenting coach with The Pathfinder Network at Santiam Correctional Institution, Mill Creek Correctional Institution, Oregon State Correctional Institution and the Oregon State Prison.
-Vashti also facilitated for gender responsive trauma intervention and CBT pilot programs at the Marion County Jail Transition Center with the Pathfinder Network for women.
-Vashti later facilitated the implemented program.
+Vashti also facilitated for gender responsive trauma intervention and CBT programs at the Marion County Jail Transition Center.

-in 2013, Vashti created and managed a successful non-profit called ManUp, which raised community funds to help men transitioning to the community from incarceration to complete educational studies they began inside.
+in 2013, Vashti created and managed a successful non-profit called ManUp, which raised educational scholarship funds to help men releasing from prison continue the education they began in prison once they release back into the community.